OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

-This document details the creation of a circular progress bar using only CSS.
-No JavaScript is required.
-This technique leverages CSS's `clip-path` property and animations to create a visually appealing and performant progress indicator.
+This document details how to create a circular progress bar using only CSS.
+No JavaScript is required!
+This utilizes CSS3 properties for advanced styling and animation.

-**Description of the Styling:**
+## Description of the Styling

-This progress bar uses a circular SVG as a base.
-The `clip-path` property is applied to a pseudo-element (`::before`) of the SVG to reveal only a portion of the circle, creating the progress effect.
-The animation smoothly increases the revealed portion, simulating the progress.
-We'll use CSS variables to make it easily customizable.
+This technique leverages the `clip-path` property to create a circular mask that reveals a portion of a full circle.
+By animating the `clip-path` property, we simulate the progress bar filling up.
+We use a background color for the track and a different color for the progress fill.
+The percentage of progress is controlled by a custom property (`--progress`).

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>